Keibert Ruiz Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Pirates pitching staff ranks 14th in MLB.
+- The Pirates pitching staff ranks 17th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Pirates have a 3.60 team ERA that ranks eighth across all MLB pitching staffs.
+- The Pirates have a 3.45 team ERA that ranks sixth among all MLB pitching staffs.

-- Pirates pitchers combine to allow the fifth-fewest home runs in baseball (22 total, 0.8 per game).
+- Pirates pitchers combine to give up 23 home runs (0.8 per game), the fifth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.